eclipse-californium/californium/README.md

 It is an instance of the [cf-plugtest-server](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-plugtest-server/3.8.0/cf-plugtest-server-3.8.0.jar) from the demo-apps.
 The root resource responds with its current version.

+**Please note:**
+The server is intended to test the interoperability of CoAP and DTLS 1.2.
+Data sent to that server is typically "Hello world".
+The data is public visible to all other users and is remove on any restart.
+Please don't send data, which requires "data privacy", the sandbox server is not intended for such usage.

 More information can be found at [http://www.eclipse.org/californium](http://www.eclipse.org/californium) and technical details at [https://projects.eclipse.org/projects/iot.californium](https://projects.eclipse.org/projects/iot.californium).

 Another interop server with a different implementation can be found at